 Operational marketing plans are agile to adapt to changes in the business.
 Things happen, and when they do, you need to be prepared.
 For this reason, an operational marketing plan needs to be agile—that is, flexible and built for different scenarios, both positive and negative.

-In case your operational plan gets derailed, you want to be prepared and have a strategy.
+If your operational plan gets derailed, you want to be prepared and have a strategy.
 Don’t engage in meaningless marketing activities, hoping that something will stick.
 After all, hope is not a strategy!

 Planning is the first step toward becoming an agile marketer.
 An operational marketing plan that is agile contains the following: